AY2324S2-CS2113-T15-1/tp/docs/DeveloperGuide.md

 after the preset system time).
 Currently used within the constructor only.
 - *toStorageString*: Formats the dateTime field of the current instance into a String output suitable for loading and storing.
-- *toString*: Overrides the default toString method.
-Formats the dateTime field of the existing DateTime instance into a String output suitable for printouts.

 <ins>Usage Example</ins>